lih/BHR/curly/doc/index.md

 `curly -M builtins=builtins -i` to walk around the builtin library and discover the interactive environment.
-In that environment, you can define functions and use them, just like you would in source files (we'll get to the source format in a mo').
+In that environment, you can define functions and use them, just like you would in source files (we'll get to the source format in a moment).